forcedotcom/cli/releasenotes/README.md

 * NEW and FIX: (This new and fixed issue is interesting mostly to Salesforce CLI plugin developers.)
 The JSDoc for the [`SfProject`](https://forcedotcom.github.io/sfdx-core/classes/sfProject.SfProject.html) and [`SfProjectJson`](https://forcedotcom.github.io/sfdx-core/classes/sfProject.SfProjectJson.html) classes in the `@salesforce/core` library now align with the code, and we cleaned up the examples.
 While we were messing around in there anyway, we added these two useful methods: `SfProject.getPluginConfiguration` and `SfProject.setPLuginConfiguration`.
 Check 'em out! (sfdx-core PR [#1094](https://github.com/forcedotcom/sfdx-core/pull/1094))

+* CHANGE: After a [successful beta period](https://github.com/forcedotcom/cli/issues/2738), the `data import|export beta tree` commands are now generally available.
+Specifically:

+     * We moved the new functionality in `data import beta tree` to the "official" `data import tree` command.
+We moved the functionality from the old `data import tree` to `data import legacy tree`.
+Similarly...
+     * We moved the new functionality in `data export beta tree` to the "official" `data export tree` command.
+We moved the functionality from the old `data export tree` to `data export legacy tree`.

+     What does this mean in practice?
+As of this release, when you execute `data import tree`, for example, you get the _new_ functionality that was in beta until now.
+If you run into any issues and you want to return to the old functionality, use the `data import legacy tree` command.
+Same with `data export tree`.
+However, note that we plan to remove these `legacy` commands in November, 2024.

+     Read about the changes we added to these new commands, including two breaking changes to `data import tree`, in [this issue](https://github.com/forcedotcom/cli/issues/2738) that we've pinned since February 2024. (plugin-data PR [#975](https://github.com/salesforcecli/plugin-data/pull/975)).

 * CHANGE: These scratch org snapshot commands are now generally available; they were previously in beta. (plugin-signups PR [#629](https://github.com/salesforcecli/plugin-signups/pull/629))

     * `org create snapshot`